George Bush Airport (IAH)

 102 Bush IAH

-A local route to Terminal C that costs $1.25 and leaves every 15-30 minutes, with stops at the Greenspoint and Downtown Transit Center.
+A local route to Terminal C at IAH for $1.25.
+It leaves every 15-30 minutes, with stops at the Greenspoint Transit Center and Downtown Transit Center.

 For personalized, step-by-step directions, use the METRO Trip Planner